Fokker-Planck particle systems for Bayesian inference: Computational approaches: Numerical results

 We implement the preconditioned version of the Fokker--Planck based particle system {\eqref{eq:dynamic_FP1}}.
 Furthermore, we also consider its gradient-free formulation {\eqref{eq:dynamic_regFPf_nonlinear_2}} as well as the localised formulation {\eqref{eq:dynamic_regFPf_nonlinear_3}}.
 We compare the results to those from the corresponding interacting Langevin sampler {\eqref{eq:corrected_BD}}, its {gradient-free formulation \eqref{eq:interacting_langevin_corrected_gradientfree}}, and its localised formulation {\eqref{eq:interacting_langevin_corrected}}, respectively.

 We again use the MATLAB solver {\rm ode45} to time-step the deterministic Fokker--Planck dynamics \eqref{eq:dynamic_regFPf_nonlinear_2} and the Euler--Maruyama scheme with step-size $\Delta t = 0.0001$ for the interacting Langevin sampler \eqref{eq:interacting_langevin_corrected_localised}.
 We use a Gaussian kernel (\ref{eq:Gauss_kernel}) with $B = \alpha P_0$ and $\alpha = 0.01$ for the preconditioned Fokker--Planck dynamics.
 The weights for the localised formulation \eqref{eq:weights_loc} are computed with $\gamma=0.5$ and $D= P_0\in\R^{2\times 2}$.
-All simulations use $M = 200$ particles.
+All simulations use $M = 200$ particles {initialized by an i.i.d.~sample from the prior distribution $N(0,P_0)$.}

 Figure \ref{fig:2d_2hills_FPPS_densities} shows the kernel density estimates resulting from the preconditioned Fokker--Planck dynamics, which demonstrates that the particle system is representing the target density.
 Furthermore, while the gradient-free formulation \eqref{eq:dynamic_regFPf_nonlinear_2} is getting pushed to one of the peaks, the localised formulation \eqref{eq:dynamic_regFPf_nonlinear_3} leads to an effectively improved approximation of the posterior density.
 The time evolution of the potential \eqref{eq:potential_FP} along the three different interacting particle approximations is displayed in Figure \ref{fig:2d_2hills_FPPS_Vt}.